 - Content Background adds a background color behind the text.

-If you don't have a background color for the text, you may want to add an overlay color to the images to help make the text visible.
+Tip: You may want to add an overlay color to the images to help make the text visible.

 Add a filter effect to your Index sections with a color overlay.